Azure-Samples/multimodal-rag-code-execution/deployment/README.md

 registry will be created and images will be built pushed to it via cloning the GitHub repository.
 - `namePrefix`: Prefix for all resources created by the deployment.
 Default is `dev`.
 - `newOpenAILocation`: Location for the new Azure OpenAI resource.
 Default is empty and will be ignored unless `openAIName` is blank.
+- `skipImagesBUild`: `True` not to build images from the remote repository.
+Default is `False`.
+If set to `True`, the deployment will not create a container registry and you will need to build the images manually (see below).

 ## Deployment steps (local)